Litter and illegal dumping legislation

 The WRR Act allows members of the public who have witnessed a littering or illegal dumping incident the opportunity to report it.
 The law also allows authorised persons to issue penalty infringement notices (fines) as well as compliance notices for the clean-up of the illegal dumping.
 This may involve the collection, transportation, storage, treatment or disposal of the waste to ensure the impact on the environment is minimised and the person responsible does not impose a cost to the administering authority.

-If a person fails to comply with a compliance notice they may face further penalties.
+If a person fails to comply with a compliance notice to clean-up illegal dumping, they may face further penalties.

 Waste Reduction and Recycling Act 2011 section and offence